None-later/GDPR.Application.Docs/Applications/README.md

 ## Actions

 Each application supports a variety of actions.
+Reference [Actions](Actions.md)

 ## Reports